 Key Takeaways

-- Weight is not a character test; treatment choices deserve respectful discussion.
+- Weight is not a character test, and treatment choices deserve respectful discussion.

-- Stigma can affect care, privacy, mental health, and follow-up.
+- Stigma can affect privacy, mental health, follow-up, and trust in care.

-- Off-label use raises extra questions about evidence, supply, and transparency.
+- Off-label use raises added questions about evidence, supply, and transparency.

 - Patients should be able to ask about options without being judged.